David-Else/developer-workstation-setup-script-debian/README.md

 1. Install a fresh copy of Debian 13 from the ISO.

-> [!IMPORTANT]
+> [!NOTE]
-> Leave the default of Gnome as the desktop environment.
-During the installation, do not provide any details for the root account, your user account will then have administrative rights.
+> - Do not provide any details for the root account, your user account will then have administrative rights.
+> - Leave the default of Gnome as the desktop environment.

 2. Open the terminal and run the following command to install Ansible and Flatpak: